Anne has a Master of Arts in Teaching and a Bachelor's in Language.

 In most cases, communication between parents and teachers is meant to be a positive and helpful experience for the teacher, parent, and student.
 They are working to ensure that the student receives the best education they can, and communication is key.
-However, sometimes these interactions and meetings between teachers and parents can be quit negative, and so sometimes teachers quit simply because they had a difficult or bad experience with this.
+However, sometimes these interactions and meetings between teachers and parents can be quite negative, and so sometimes teachers quit simply because they had a difficult or bad experience with this.
 This is not to say that if you are a teacher and you have one bad experience, you should quit.
 In reference to the last point, however, sometimes this is built up on top of other reasons that the employee chooses to quit their job.

 5. Changing Times

 Believe it or not, the times are changing in education faster than you might think.
 With the advent of the internet and so many online education opportunities for students, it's possible that in the next decade there will be more online schooling available for students as opposed to face-to-face teaching.
-In addition to this, each generation of students are different.
-Because the students we teach are so much more experiences with cell phones and technology, this can be a lot for a teacher to take in.
+In addition to this, each generation of students is different.
+Because the students we teach are so much more experience with cell phones and technology, this can be a lot for a teacher to take in.
 Sometimes it is difficult to understand all of the new technology and the constant pressure to add this technology into the classroom can be overwhelming for the teacher.
 In addition, many teachers add that it is now even more difficult to address the issue of students texting in classrooms, and sometimes, their parents are even texting and calling them in the middle of class!
 This is an issue that is happening everywhere in schools, and unfortunately, it is sometimes a reason that teachers feel that they cannot continue their jobs in the education system.

 To conclude, the education system is an ever-changing field.
-Those who decide to be teachers are the brave heroes of our society, because they make all other opportunities possible for the students they teach.
+Those who decide to be teachers are the brave heroes of our society because they make all other opportunities possible for the students they teach.
 Teaching can be a very rewarding experience, but also a very challenging experience.
-If you are considering becoming a teacher, make sure you weigh the pros and cons and get experience student teaching before committing to this career.
+If you are considering becoming a teacher, make sure you weigh the pros and cons and get experience in student teaching before committing to this career.